Skew-Fit: State-Covering Self-Supervised Reinforcement Learning: Acknowledgement

-\paragraph{Real-World Vision-Based Robotic Manipulation} We also demonstrate that \METHOD scales well to the real world with a door opening task, \textit{Real World Visual Door}.
-See \Figref{fig:env-pics} for a picture of this environment.
+\paragraph{Real-World Vision-Based Robotic Manipulation} We also demonstrate that \METHOD scales well to the real world with a door opening task, \textit{Real World Visual Door}, as shown in \Figref{fig:env-pics}.
 While a number of prior works have studied RL-based learning of door opening~\cite{kalakrishnan2011learning,chebotar2017path}, we demonstrate the first method for autonomous learning of door opening without a user-provided, task-specific reward function.
-As in simulation, we do not provide any goals to the agent and simply let it interact with the door to solve the door opening task from scratch, without any human guidance or reward signal.
+As in simulation, we do not provide any goals to the agent and simply let it interact with the door, without any human guidance or reward signal.
 We train two agents using RIG and RIG with \METHOD.
 Every seven and a half minutes of interaction time, we evaluate on $5$ goals and plot the cumulative successes for each method.
 Unlike in simulation, we cannot easily measure the difference between the policy's achieved and desired door angle.
 Instead, we visually denote a binary success/failure for each goal based on whether the last state in the trajectory achieves the target angle.
 As \Figref{fig:real-results} shows, standard RIG only starts to open the door after five hours of training.
-In contrast, \METHOD learns to occasionally open the door after three hours of training and achieves a near-perfect success rate after five and a half hours of interaction time. \autoref{fig:real-results} also shows examples of successful trajectories from the \METHOD policy, where we see that the policy can reach a variety of user-specified goals.
+In contrast, \METHOD learns to occasionally open the door after three hours of training and achieves a near-perfect success rate after five and a half hours of interaction. \autoref{fig:real-results} also shows examples of successful trajectories from the \METHOD policy, where we see that the policy can reach a variety of user-specified goals.
 These results demonstrate that \METHOD is a promising technique for solving real world tasks without any human-provided reward function.
 Videos of \METHOD solving this task and the simulated tasks can be viewed on our website. \footnote{https://sites.google.com/view/skew-fit}

 \paragraph{Additional Experiments} To study the sensitivity of \METHOD to the hyperparameter $\alpha$, we sweep $\alpha$ across the values $[-1, -0.75, -0.5, -0.25, 0]$ on the simulated image-based tasks.
 The results are in \autoref{sec:add-exps} and demonstrate that \METHOD works across a large range of values for $\alpha$, and $\alpha=-1$ consistently outperform $\alpha=0$ (i.e. outperforms no \METHOD).
 Additionally, \autoref{sec:implementation-details} provides a complete description our method hyperparameters, including network architecture and RL algorithm hyperparameters.